About Heritage Education Funds

 What is the Canada Learning Bond (CLB)? +

-The Canada Learning Bond provides a one-time initial grant payment of $500 to an eligible Beneficiary's Registered Education Savings Plan.
+The CLB* provides a one-time initial grant payment of $500 to an eligible beneficiary's Registered Education Savings Plan.
 If the parents or guardians continue to qualify and receive the NCB Supplement, the government will also provide an additional $100 for each year of eligibility until age 15.
 Over time, that could add up to as much as $2,000 in grant payments, plus interest.
+Please note that you are not required to make contributions to an RESP if you are only applying for the CLB*.

 *This amount is indexed each year based on the rate of inflation.